 Health benefits of beets

-In 1998, three U.S. scientists--Robert F. Furchgott, PhD, Louis J. Ignarro, PhD, and Ferid Murad, MD, PhD-- won Nobel prize in medicine for discovering Nitric Oxide (NO) as a signal molecule.
+In 1998, three U.S. scientists--Robert F. Furchgott, PhD, Louis J. Ignarro, PhD, and Ferid Murad, MD, PhD-- won the Nobel Prize in medicine for discovering Nitric Oxide (NO) as a signal molecule.
 Simplified, these scientists unveiled NOs magical role in preventing cardiovascular diseases.
-The role of NO has further been recognized in better functioning of nervous system and preventing infections.
-Why I am harping on the benefits of NO: beets are a great source of nitrates and hence a natural source of increasing NO availability in our bodies, which in turn can unlock a host of health benefits [1].
+The role of NO has further been recognized in better functioning of the nervous system and preventing infections.
+Why I am harping on the benefits of NO: beets are a great source of nitrates and, hence, a natural source of increasing NO availability in our bodies, which in turn can unlock a host of health benefits [1].

-Beets are also naturally high in betalain--the pigment that gives beets its color, which is a powerful antioxidant that offers anti-inflammatory and anti-cancer properties.
-In red beets the pigment is known as betacyanin and in golden/yellow beets betaxanthin.
-This earthy vegetable also is a source of high fiber.
+Beets are also naturally high in betalain, the pigment that gives them their color.
+This powerful antioxidant offers anti-inflammatory and anti-cancer properties.
+In red beets, the pigment is known as betacyanin, and in golden/yellow beets, betaxanthin.
+This earthy vegetable is also a source of high fiber.

-Beets for centuries have also been used as aphrodisiac in many cultures.
-According to the book Beet the Odds, from the earliest times of medicine beets were used to treat sexual performance among other ailments.
+For centuries, beets have also been used as an aphrodisiac in many cultures.
+According to the book Beet the Odds, from the earliest times of medicine, beets were used to treat sexual performance, among other ailments.
 Here is a list of health benefits that scientists have linked with eating beets:

 Beets: Other observations

-Beeturia: if your urine or stool color is reddish pink after eating beets, don't be alarmed.
-The research on this subject informs that some 10-14% of beet eaters get the condition known as "beeturia."
-Although the condition is harmless, some studies that suggest people with iron deficiency or malabsorption are more likely to get this condition.
+Beeturia: Don't be alarmed if your urine or stool is reddish pink after eating beets.
+Research on this subject informs that 10-14% of beet eaters get the condition known as "beeturia."
+Although the condition is harmless, some studies suggest that people with iron deficiency or malabsorption are more likely to get it.
 If you do see pink, maybe it's worth talking with your physician to check iron levels [2].

-Beet sugar: when I started using beets regularly during the beet season, the first fact I researched was if eating beets added a lot of sugar to my diet as beets are also used to produce sugar.
-Here is what I found: sugar is made from white sugar beets, which have higher sugar content of 20% compared to 8-10% for red beets.
-Moreover, there is a vast difference between consuming highly processed sugar (from beet) and natural beet, which is a naturally low-calorie food with 60 calories per cup.
+Beet sugar: When I started using beets regularly during the beet season, I first researched whether eating beets added much sugar to my diet, as beets are also used to produce sugar.
+I found that sugar is made from white sugar beets, which have a higher sugar content of 20% compared to 8-10% for red beets.
+Moreover, a vast difference exists between consuming highly processed sugar (from beet) and natural beet, a naturally low-calorie food with 60 calories per cup.

 Find Beet recipes on TLC